-The global electrical vehicle (EV) market has been rapidly growing over the past few years, with 2021 United States EV sales predicted to increase 70% year over year (from an estimated 345,385 in 2020 to 585,375 in 2021) following the sharp fall in sales in the spring of 2020 as coronavirus caused an economic contraction.
-Moving forward, changing legislation, new technological developments, potentially attractive new models of both fully electric vehicles and plug-in hybrids will all play a critical role in the growth of the industry (Clean Technica).
-By 2040, it is forecasted that more than half of all passenger vehicles sold will be electric (BloombergNEF).
+The global electrical vehicle (EV) market has been rapidly growing over the past few years, with 2021 United States EV sales predicted to increase 70% year over year following the sharp fall in sales in the spring of 2020 as the coronavirus caused an economic contraction.
+Moving forward, changing legislation, new technological developments, potentially attractive new models of both fully electric vehicles and plug-in hybrids will all play a critical role in the growth of the industry.
+By 2040, it is forecasted that more than half of all passenger vehicles sold will be electric.

 EV Consumer Models, Trucking, Shipping & Aviation

 Much of the existing electric vehicles in the market are consumer models such as Elon Musk’s Tesla, but technological progress regarding the electrification of two/three-wheelers, buses, and trucks along with advancements in the electrification of seaport opportunities has increased over the year and is further expanding the size of the global EV market.
 In 2019, global sales of electric trucks hit a record high of 6,000 units (figures for 2020 not yet available) while a variety of companies continued to develop new models.

 Much of the growth in this sector is driven by research and development in dynamic charging concepts along with demonstrations of catenary line solutions that may increase the potential for long-distance operations such as long-haul trucking.
 The shipping and aviation sectors have also experienced growth regarding electrification, a process that has been supported by varying legislative measures.
 Before we dig deeper into how new laws are reshaping the fight against climate change, let’s take a look at the scale of the evolving EV market.

 Players in the Electric Vehicle Market